 The goal of the project is to strengthen the capacity of higher education to enhance equal access to education through digital learning opportunities in Nepal.
 In order to achieve this, the development activities aim to provide students with 21st century skills.
 These goals also contribute to the national School Sector Development Plan (SSDP) 2016-2023 and are in accordance with Nepal’s new constitution.

-Strengthening Climate Change Education for Sustainable Development in Myanmar and Vietnam (CLIDEV)
+Strengthening Climate Change Education for Sustainable Development in Vietnam (CLIDEV)

 Social innovations in Geo-ICT education at Tanzanian HEIs for improved employability (GeoICT4e)

 The main outcome of the project is that the Tanzanian universities have improved management and teaching capacities in the impact-driven and socially innovative geospatial and ICT education, leading to graduates’ better employment.
 The project achieves this by firstly, improving the HEIs and their staff’s capacities and skills to plan and implement multi-competence learning solutions in their teaching.
 Secondly, they improve open access and wider usage of digital e-learning assets in the Tanzanian HEIs for the students and thirdly, the project improves students’ digital skills and multi-competences in Tanzania.